fukamachi/integral/README.markdown

 Integral is an object relational mapper for Common Lisp based on [CL-DBI](https://github.com/fukamachi/cl-dbi) and [SxQL](https://github.com/fukamachi/sxql).

+## Warning

-<span style="color:red">Warning</span>: This software is still ALPHA quality.
+This software is still ALPHA quality.
 The APIs will be likely to change.

+Should work well with MySQL/SQLite3 on SBCL/Clozure CL.

 ## Usage